 Shadow is the key

 Shadow makes black and white images stand out.
 Photographers stare in awe at photos that contain beautiful shadows as this cornerstone is a key feature of this medium.
 So you should be constantly aware of shadows when capturing your images.
 It is indeed shadows that make a black and white photograph strong and lend it its major features!

 Shadows are so important for black and white photography because it has strong ties with shape, which is another major of the cornerstones.

-Remember masses usually love photographs because of color.
+Remember, masses usually love photographs because of the color.
 They are attracted to your image and observe it primarily due to its color.
-But in the black and white photo, you take away the most interesting element that interests the human brain so you have to find another way to attract attention.
+But in the black and white photo, you take away the most interesting element that interests the human brain, so you have to find another way to attract attention.
 This can be accomplished by making use of shadows.

 Don’t attempt to make all your shadows pitch black?
-It is a temptation which ruins the image as in reality it is rare to see a shadow which is absolutely black with our eyes.
-It is only very exceptional to find absolute black in a balanced contrast image with full tonal range.
+It is a temptation that ruins the image as, in reality, it is rare to see a shadow that is black with our eyes.
+It is only very exceptional to find absolute black in a balanced contrast image with a full tonal range.

-This is because black hides the details and majority of shadowed areas should disclose at least some details.
+This is because black hides the details, and the majority of shadowed areas should disclose at least some details.
 It is essential to maintain detail in the shadow areas as it leads to proper exposure and processing.